dhowe/rws/README.md

-## A workshop on randomness for UAL
+## A workshop on Randomness for UAL

 ### Resources